brunoflores/coursera-getting-cleaning-data-project/CodeBook.md

 ## Summary choices made

 This tidy data set presents the average of each variable for each activity and each subject.
-Each measurement were first grouped by the subject who performed the action, then by the activy performed.
+Each measurement were first grouped by the subject who performed the action, then by the activity performed.
 The 'mean()' function was used in this calculation.

 ## Variables present in the data set